twharmon/instant/README.md

 # Instant
 Immutable datetime objects that wrap the native Date class.
-This package is a work in progress and can throw 'unimplemented' errors.
+This package is a work in progress.

 ## Usage
 ```ts